girlscript/winter-of-contributing/Competitive_Programming/C++/DP/Edit Distance/edit_distance_documentation.md

 ## Naive Approach 🧠

-A naive brute force idea is to traverse on the strings and process each character one by one.
-Let traverse both the strings from right to left. m = Length of String 1 n = Lenght of String 2
+A naive brute force idea is to traverse the strings and process each character one by one.
+Lets traverse both the strings from right to left. m = Length of String 1 n = Lenght of String 2
 There can be two possiblity